Gravel Bike cycling in the Dolomites

 Lodging

 We mainly work with mountain huts but also inns and small family-run hotels.
-We offer structures with the best quality-price ratio where you can enjoy authentic experiences in a surprising environmental context.
+We offer to you accomodation facilities with the best quality-price ratio where you can enjoy authentic experiences in a surprising environmental context.

 If you have a tent on your gravel bike, we will tell you where to position yourself or in which cavity to sleep in the rock.
 We remind you that camping in the Dolomites is forbidden and Dolomiti Gravel does not encourage this wonderful expression of individual freedom.
 The use of open flames is absolutely prohibited.